 CDWPZ Target

-Land is managed Land is managed within CDWPZ to prevent deterioration of drinking water from
+Land is managed within CDWPZ to prevent deterioration of drinking water from

 activities occurrir ng on that land; and

-High LOC Farm can demonstrate all actions in the CDWPZ Risk

-assessments are implemented
+High LOC Farm can demonstrate all actions in the CDWPZ Risk assessments are implemented

 Medium LOC Farm unable to demonstrate all actions in the CDWPZ Risk

-assessment are implemented, unlikely to result in increased

-risk to drinking water supply.
+assessment are implemented, unlikely to result in increased risk to drinking water supply.

 Low LOC Farm unable to demonstrate all actions in the CDWPZ Risk

 assessment are implemented, likely to result in increased risk

 to drinking water supply.

-Property owner t Property owner to maintain records to demonstrate all agreed minimum actions
+Property owner t o maintain records to demonstrate all agreed minimum actions

 are being implen nented

 High LOC All necessary records are available

-Medium LOC Some records are not available, unlikely to result in an

-increased risk to drinking water supply
+Medium LOC Some records are not available, unlikely to result in an increased risk to drinking water supply

-Low LOC Some or all records not available, likely to result in increased

-risk to drinking water supply.
+Low LOC

 CDWPZ Objective

-Quality of drinking water supplies do not deteriorate as a result of land use

-activities within CDWPZ impacted land
+Quality of drinking water supplies do not deteriorate as a result of land use activities within CDWPZ impacted land

 High LOC Both Targets High LOC

 Medium LOC One or more Targets Medium LOC, no Low LOC

 Low LOC Any Low LOC

-Overall Audit Grade
+Overall Audit Gra ade

---------------------- --- --
+------------------- --

 А High LOC CDWPZ Objective

-В Medium LOC CDWPZ Objective, on track with meeting
+В Medium LOC CDWPZ Objective, on track with meeting requirements

-requirements

-С Medium LOC CDWPZ Objective, not on track with meeting
+С Medium LOC CDWPZ Objective, not on track with meeting requirements

-requirements

 D Low LOC CDWPZ Objective